Opus (manga): Release

 The manga was serialized in Gakken's bi-monthly manga magazine Comic Guys starting in October 1995 until the cancellation of the magazine in June 1996.
 As Kon started working on Perfect Blue and focusing on his anime career, Opus was put on permanent hiatus and Kon later came to refer to it as a failure.
 Tokuma Shoten collected the 19 chapters into two volumes published on December 13, 2010, under its Ryu Comics imprint, adding a missing ending found after Kon's death.
 The final chapter, found in Kon's files, was never finished or published and was included by the publisher to help readers "understand the intent of the story".
 During Sakura-Con 2014, Dark Horse Comics announced that it had licensed the manga and would compile it in omnibus format, subsequently publishing it on December 9, 2014.
 In April 2012, Kon's widow Kyōko announced that Opus would be sold in French, Italian, and Korean.
 The manga has been released in France by Éditions IMHO, in Italy by Panini Comics, in Korea by Daewon C.I., in Germany by Carlsen Comics, and in Spain by Planeta de Libros.

+Adaptation interest

 At Japan Expo 2017, producer Masao Maruyama of Studio M2 expressed an unofficial wish to produce an anime adaptation of the manga with his studio.
 Susumu Hirasawa, a composer who frequently worked on Kon's films, stated on Twitter in October 2017 that he was asked to work on a theme song for the series.
 However, it was not clear whether he was referring to Maruyama's desired project, as no announcements have been made for an anime adaptation of Opus.